Who We Are

 FinEquity Africa: This regional branch of FinEquity aims to accelerate knowledge generation, foster best practices, and encourage sector collaboration for women's financial inclusion across the Africa region.
 For more information visit the FinEquity Africa Page

-FinEquity LinkedIn Group: The FinEquity LinkedIn Group is particularly suited for members seeking to grow their professional networks, develop new partnerships and share materials of interest.
+FinEquity LinkedIn Group: The FinEquity LinkedIn Group is particularly suited for those seeking to grow their professional networks, develop new partnerships and share materials of interest.

-Member Spotlights: Spotlights promote greater exchange and collaboration across the FinEquity community by showcasing the work of a cross-section of FinEquity members.
-Members Spotlights are often included in the Newsletter and always shared on the FinEquity Blog.
+Member Spotlights: Spotlights promote greater exchange and collaboration across the FinEquity community by showcasing the work of a cross-section of FinEquity participants.
+Member Spotlights are often included in the Newsletter and always shared on the FinEquity Blog.

 Share: